 In February 2003, the Board of Directors approved a program to repurchase up to \$10.0 million of the Company's common stock in the open market.
-As of March 31, 2005, the Company has repurchased 505,579 shares at a weighted average price of \$9.51 per share for a total cost of \$4.8 million.
+During the three months ended September 30, 2005, the Company repurchased 44,942 shares of common stock from a Director of the Company at the closing price on the date of repurchase, which was \$16.52 per share, in exchange for the repayment of a stockholder note receivable in the amount of approximately \$742,000 consisting of the principal amount of the note and accrued interest.
+As of September 30, 2005, the Company has repurchased an aggregate of 550,521 shares at a weighted average price of \$10.08 per share for a total cost of \$5.5 million since the inception of the program.
 Under this authorization, the Company may continue to make additional stock repurchases from time to time, depending on market conditions, stock price and other factors.
-At March 31, 2005, \$5.2 million remained available under the program to repurchase additional shares.
+At September 30, 2005, \$4.5 million remained available under the program to repurchase additional shares.